carblue/acos5/README.md

 [![Build Status](https://travis-ci.org/carblue/acos5.svg?branch=master)](https://travis-ci.org/carblue/acos5)

-This project `acos5` gets supported by the JetBrain Open Source Support Program.
+This project `acos5` gets supported by the JetBrains Open Source Support Program.
 [![alt text](jetbrains.png "I'm using and can gladly recommend CLion (+ Rust plugin)")](https://www.jetbrains.com/?from=acos5)

 # acos5

 Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card V2.00 (CryptoMate64) and V3.00 (CryptoMate Nano),
 as external modules operating within the OpenSC framework.
 The new ACOS5-EVO (ACOS5 V4.X0): Will possibly be supported soon, work in progress.
 Currently all my 3 tokens emit errors on the CCID level, thus it's not clear whether my hardware/firmeware is misbehaving or whether there is a more general problem with "EVO".
-Has anybody evidence that it works at all )e.g. with the ACS toolchain?
+Has anybody evidence that it works at all) e.g. with the ACS toolchain?
 That's promising, the first major, real improvement of ACOS5 Smart Card V2.00.
 The respective reference manual for Your hardware is available on request from: info@acs.com.hk

 Platforns supported: Those that the Rust compiler targets: [rustc platform-support](https://doc.rust-lang.org/nightly/rustc/platform-support.html "https://doc.rust-lang.org/nightly/rustc/platform-support.html").
 Platforms tested: Those that I use:
-Linux/Kubuntu 18.04.5/20.04.1 LTS (extensively tested, everything implemented works as expected),
+Linux/Kubuntu 20.04.2 LTS (extensively tested, everything implemented works as expected),
 Windows 10 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: SM and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
 Note that, for the time being, after all this annoying, time consuming hassle with Windows, I don't plan to let this build participate in the goodies that libtasn1 will allow i.a. for sanity-check).

 Release tags get added irregularly, mainly i.o. to refer to something from `acos5_gui` (as a minimum driver release requirement).
 In any case, master's HEAD has the best driver code for You.